 Our survey asked participants for their reactions to the following jury instruction:

 The fact that a defendant is a corporation should not affect your verdict.
 Under the law, a corporation is considered a person and all persons are equal before the law.
 Corporations are entitled to the same fair and conscientious consideration by you as any other person.

-The chart above shows that 91% replied that it would be “very” or “somewhat” easy to understand that jury instruction.
-It is not surprising that an overwhelming percentage of the people we surveyed understand this instruction.
+As the chart above shows, 91% replied that it would be “very” or “somewhat” easy to understand that jury instruction.
+It’s not surprising that an overwhelming percentage of the people we surveyed understand this instruction.
 Our experience is that a significant number of people come to jury service with opinions about treating corporations and individuals the same.

 Equal Treatment for Corporations and Individuals

 Phrasing a question differently can often yield different responses.
 Therefore, we asked the question differently so that we could compare which version is more likely to elicit disagreement, potentially providing the basis for a cause challenge.

 If you were a juror in a lawsuit between an individual and a corporation, is there any reason why you could not follow the court’s instruction to treat the individual and the corporation equally?